 Besides the obvious change, was there a lesson?
 Challenging situations can force us to pause and reconsider; to open our eyes to the bigger picture, to redefine what’s important.
 In this sense, 2020 was a catalyst.
-For us, one thing that became apparent was this: business is not just business.
+Apparently, we figured business is not just business.
 It’s personal; deeply personal.

 When Don Corleone proclaimed “It’s not personal; it’s strictly business,” he implied a clear division between what one has to do, and the person one has to do it for (or to).
 In our case, however, much like most other cases (barring the case of Don Corleone), business and interpersonal relationships are intertwined.
 What makes a great partner is the ability to take all the right things personally.